 The second possibility arises from an early alternative name for Hanbury Hill.
 Until the 19th century, it was also known as Yearnebarrowe Hill or some variant thereof (see Wood, 1837; Chambers, 1978; Haden, 1988 and Perry, 2001).
 "Yearne" might derive from OE earn, meaning eagle, or ēaren, meaning gravelly (which seems less likely given the local geology), but the ending barrowe is perhaps of more relevance here.
 According to Gelling (1997), the term often referred to a natural hill, but in some instances barrowe was used to mean a manmade (often ancient) mound.
 This could, therefore, indicate the presence of a prehistoric barrow or tumulus on the high ground between Hanbury Hill and Heath Lane; and such a barrow, if opened, might reveal some form of stone chamber.

-It should also be noted that the name Hanbury might derive from OE $h\bar{e}an$ (high) or $h\bar{a}n$ (stone) and burh (fortification); and it is not inconceivable that a mound upon the hill had been interpreted at various times as either a barrow or the remains of an ancient fortification.
+It is interesting that the name Hanbury might derive from OE hēan and burh, meaning a high fortified place; and it is not inconceivable that a mound upon the hill had been interpreted at various times as either a barrow or the remains of an ancient fortification.